lehner-lab/Scaling_Law/012_Splice_Site_Usage_Across_Conditions/002_HepG2_vs_HUVEC/Analysis.md

 PSU.Up <- Samples.Table[which(Samples.Table$Huvec.Minus.HepG2 > 0),]
 ```

-Finally, I assigned each exon skipping event to one of 10 groups, depending on the exon PSI in HepG2 (the 'Starting PSI'):
+Finally, I assigned each exon skipping event to one of 10 groups, depending on the splice site PSU in HepG2 (the 'Starting PSI'):

 ```r
 PSU.Up$Group <- findInterval(x = PSU.Up$Mean.HepG2,